dmx-systems/dmx-zukunftswerk/README.md

 * Improvements:
     * Auto-translate document name
-    * Manual-translate button is always visible (documents, notes, heading, and comments)
+    * Manual-translate button is always visible (documents, notes, headings, and comments)
     * PDFs remember selected page when fullscreen is switched on/off
     * Note and heading forms have a gray background
     * Discussion panel shows a spinner while loading